microP156/rog/README.md

 Available options are:

 ```
---library   TEXT      Distributed training system used for ML training
+--library   TEXT      Distributed training system used for ML training.
+Only three options: BSP, SSP and ROG.
 --threshold INTEGER   Threshold for BSP, SSP, and ROG.
 Especially 0 for BSP.
 --control   TEXT      Type of real-world bandwidth replayed.
 Only two options: outdoors and indoors.
 --batchsize INTEGER   The multiple of default batchsize.
 --epoch     INTEGER   Number of epochs to train.